-In response to this growing demand, Skylos Ecology has developed our Conservation Detection Dog Training and Mentoring Program.
+In response to this growing demand, Skylos Ecology has teamed up with Unpacked Dog Education & Training to develop our Conservation Detection Dog Training and Mentoring Program.

 This program is separated into two (2) categories for those who are seeking to gain the necessary skills and knowledge to work with a conservation detection dog for environmental data collection:

-Our Conservation Detection Dog Training and Mentoring Program is designed for participants to be able to engage Skylos Ecology’s knowledge and support as required for their own specific training and mentoring requirements, no matter their level of experience or stage of their project.
+Our Conservation Detection Dog Training and Mentoring Program is designed for participants to be able to engage our knowledge and support as required for their own specific training and mentoring requirements, no matter their level of experience or stage of their project.

 Spaces for our Training & Mentoring Program are very limited.

 Potential applicants will be required to fill in a form telling us a little more about their conservation detection dog vision.

 Only those with a clear conservation project in mind, or those who are already working in the field, or those running a small business requiring mentoring will be considered.